 Recently, Jelly Roll posted about hiking a mountain.
 His first mountain hike since losing 140 pounds.
 The photo shows him grinning at the top, looking absolutely chuffed.

 Now, I’ve hiked mountains.
 They’re hard work when you’re fit.
-When you’re carrying extra weight, they’re torture.
+When you’re carrying extra weight, it’s torture.
 When you’re 400+ pounds?
 Forget about it.

 But there he is, standing on top of some peak, proving that Jelly Roll’s weight and height measurements tell only part of his story.
 The real story is what his body can do now that it couldn’t before.